hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 * `ec2` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom EC2 endpoints.

+* `ecr` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom ECR endpoints.

+* `ecs` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom ECS endpoints.

 * `elb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to